Have you ever tried publishing your research paper in an academic journal, but it always gets rejected?

 But if you make it through all these stages with flying colors, you'll see your work published in the journal.

-If you ever need help in creating a publishable research paper or in publication support, you could also get in touch with Indigo Research, we match students with experienced mentors who know the ins and outs of getting published.
+If you ever need help in creating a publishable research paper or in publication support, you could also get in touch with Indigo Research.
+We match students with experienced mentors who know the ins and outs of getting published.

 If you want to publish in the journal, you have to pay an Article Processing Charge (APC).